 It was pretty straightforward to attach the whisker biscuit to the slingshot.
 I just made a metal strip and drilled a few holes in it.
 Then I screwed the metal strip onto the grip using two of the grip screws.
 A couple of small nuts and bolts and a metal brace on the front completed the design.

-To finish it up I tied a piece of paracord at the pouch to nock the arrow onto and left a longer piece that I then tied in to a large knot.
+To finish it up, I tied a piece of paracord at the pouch and left a longer piece that I then tied in to a large knot.
 The knot is for grasping and drawing the sling bow.

 This worked fairly well, but I wanted to find an easier and cheaper way to do it because you won’t necessarily be able to obtain a wrist rocket and whisker biscuit in cases of SHTF/TEOTWAWKI.
 That led me to making the wooden sling bow.